maxmind/geoip-api-c/README.md

 ### Other Build Issues ###

-If you run into trouble building your application with GeoIP support, try adding `-fms-extensions` to your `CFLAGS`.
+If you run into trouble building your application with GeoIP Legacy support, try adding `-fms-extensions` to your `CFLAGS`.
 If you use Solaris and the default C compiler, use `-features=extensions` instead.
 These options enable unnamed union support to fix problems like: `improper member use: dma_code` or `'GeoIPRecord' has no member named 'dma_code'`.

 Note that it is recommended that you use GNU make.
-Also, if you are using OpenBSD, GeoIP requires OpenBSD 3.1 or greater.
+Also, if you are using OpenBSD, this library requires OpenBSD 3.1 or greater.

 If you get a "cannot load shared object file: No such file or directory" error, add the directory `libGeoIP.so` was installed to the `/etc/ld.so.conf`